About this program

 About Pre-Apprenticeships

 Pre-Apprenticeship Training Programs offered by Niagara College are fully funded by the Government of Ontario.
 These programs are designed to support participants entering the apprenticeship system and help prepare them for this step.
-Pre-apprenticeship programs are offered on a year to year basis upon funding approval by the Ministry of Labour, Immigration, Training and Skills Development.
+Pre-Apprenticeship programs are offered on a year-to-year basis upon funding approval by the Ministry of Labour, Immigration, Training and Skills Development.
 Successful applicants are required to undergo selection criteria as outlined by the Ministry.

 | Code | Course Name | Credits |